poetsgig/pg-featured-img/readme.txt

 1. If you setup a widget for use only in the sidebar, simply deactivate the plugin.
 Go to Wordpress Admin dashboard > Plugin section.
 Hover down until you see "PG Featured Image" plugin and click "Deactivate"

 2. If you use the "amr shortcode any widget" to display featured image in a post or page, make sure to remove the do_widget code you added in your template files, or inside of your posts and pages.
-Sometimes, you do not need to deactivate "amr shortcode any widget", since you probably used its functionality to other widgets.
+Sometimes, you do not need to deactivate "amr shortcode any widget", because you probably are using its functionality to other widgets.

 == MultiSite ==
 This plugin has not been tested with multisite installation.